Shop Subscribe

 Teacher Favorite Tools for Classroom Collaboration Projects

 Collaboration projects are a great way to help students learn to communicate effectively and work as a team to accomplish a task.
-When it comes to tools, there are a few basics that have become teacher-favorites and make these team-oriented projects easier to get started.
+Team-oriented projects are easier to start with these teacher favorite tools.

 Are you looking for more ideas and ways to bring collaboration and teamwork into your classroom this year?
-Check out the hundreds of other blogs on The Schoolyard and the thousands of exciting products and tools available through the School Specialty online store.
-Be sure to stop by the Back to School category page to see what’s new.
+Check out the hundreds of other articles on The Schoolyard and the thousands of exciting products and tools available through the School Specialty online store.
+Be sure to stop by the Back to School category page to see what’s new!

 Read More: Back to School